La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 merko
 : $x_1$ is American (the USA sense)

-Here is the list of different kind of groupers in compound verbs ranked from the tighest to the most loose:
+Here is the list of different kinds of groupers in compound verbs ranked from the tightest to the most loose:

 1. **bo** and **ke … ke'e**
 2. logical connectives for compound verbs like **je**